 More common are dog bites that cause injuries, as over 600 Floridians are hospitalized due to dog bite injuries every year.
 If you or a loved one has been the victim of a dog bite resulting in injury or death, speak with an experienced dog bite lawyer at Lampariello Law Group.
 We will hold any negligent parties accountable and will pursue your right to legal compensation for your suffering.

-Florida’s dog bite law is covered in the Florida Statute Section 767.04, and is a “strict liability” statute.
+Florida’s dog bite law is covered in the Florida Statute Section 767.04 and is a “strict liability” statute.
 In other words, it does not matter if the owner knew the dog was likely to bite someone.
 It also does not matter if the owner took reasonable precautions to prevent the dog from biting, like by keeping the dog on a leash or by putting a fence around the dog’s yard.
-If there dog bites you, they will be strictly liable for its actions, however there are some exceptions to this rule.
+If their dog bites you, they will be strictly liable for its actions, however, there are some exceptions to this rule.

 Dangerous Dog Breeds